-Why Google is poised to win the DOJ’s antitrust lawsuit
+How Google will fight off the DOJ’s claims of monopoly in search

 There’s also a question of who is actually being harmed by Google’s monopoly, Rubin says.

-The lawsuit seems to frame the primary victims of Google’s dominance as a small group of competing browser makers including Microsoft (Bing), DuckDuckGo, and a few others, who may be prevented from growing to a large enough scale to compete.
+The lawsuit seems to frame the primary victims of Google’s dominance as a small group of competing browser makers including Microsoft (Bing), DuckDuckGo, and a few others, which may be prevented from growing to a large enough scale to compete.
 Marketers bound by Google’s restrictions in desktop and mobile search advertising are also primary victims.
 Consumers, Rubin says, are cast as secondary tertiary victims.

 But U.S. courts tend to look at antitrust through the lens of its effect on consumers first, and businesses second.
 That means the DOJ will also have to prove that because of Google’s default status on devices or browsers, consumers are being deprived of choice or quality in search.